 Peritonsillar abscesses usually happen as a complication of tonsillitis, when the infection spreads from a tonsil into the space surrounding it.
 Fortunately, these kinds of abscesses are uncommon because doctors use antibiotics to treat tonsillitis.

 Tooth and gum disease and smoking can increase the chances of a peritonsillar abscess.

 Often the first sign of a peritonsillar abscess is a sore throat.
 As the abscess develops, other symptoms will appear, such as:

 A peritonsillar abscess that goes untreated for a long time can lead to serious complications — for example, the infection may extend into the jaw, neck, and chest, or lead to pneumonia.

 Call a doctor if your child has a sore throat along with a fever or any of the other symptoms of a peritonsillar abscess.
 It's rare that an abscess will restrict breathing, but if it does, you might need to take your child to the emergency room right away.

 The doctor will examine your child's mouth, throat, and neck.
-The doctor also might take a throat culture and a blood test.
-On rare occasions, the doctor may call for a CT scan or ultrasound to help make the diagnosis.
+The doctor also might do a throat culture and a blood test.
+Rarely, a doctor may order a CT scan or ultrasound to help make the diagnosis.